Introduction

 }

-This endpoint provides two-hour glucose predictions for a user based on individual food or meal lookups.
+This endpoint returns two-hour glucose predictions for a user based on individual food or meal lookups.

-A training day is good if it has at least 12 hours of CGM data and at least 2 logged meals at different time during the day.
+A training day is considered complete if it meets both of the following criteria: - At least 12 hours of CGM data - At least 2 logged meals at different times of the day

 HTTP Request